Finder To The Node: Should NBN prices actually rise?

 "All of this came to a breaking point of needing to raise some prices in order to keep the level of service our customers expect," he said.

-In terms of market share, Aussie Broadband is a small player when compared to the likes of Telstra and TPG, but the company has garnered a loyal following built largely on its reputation of running a congestion-free network and local support.
+In terms of market share, Aussie Broadband is a small player when compared to the likes of Telstra and TPG, but the company has garnered a loyal following built largely on its reputation of running a low-congestion network and local support.
 Aussie Broadband advertises its typical evening speeds at 78Mbps on its 100/40 plans – the highest of any ISP.

 He emphasised that the company will continue to steer clear of unlimited plans while the current nbn pricing structure remains in place.